Capital Gains Exemptions

 And this part is important, the law says that the preceding documents must be in the name of the contributor, the spouse or family members in direct line of descent.

-It says in their name, it doesn’t say that it must include their RFC, but that’s where the interpretation part came in.
-Most notaries will tell you that without an RFC attached to the account (bank, telephone, electric, water, etc) there is no fiscal proof and thus you will owe capital gains taxes.
+Most notaries will tell you that without an RFC attached to the account (bank, telephone, electric, water, etc) there is no fiscal proof that this is your residence and thus you will owe capital gains taxes.

 Utilizing a trusted AMPI affiliated real estate agent will help you avoid these, and other, kinds of pitfalls.